 Less stuff.
 More meaning.

-Today’s post was going to be about my trip to Waco.
+Today’s article was going to be about my fun (and super hot) trip to Waco.
+It was going to be about my relay triathlon.

 Last week, I shared my first post about the “Superbowl of Sales” with you.

-To be honest with you, I have a love/hate relationship with promoting this sale as a blogger.
+To be honest, I have a love/hate relationship with promoting this sale as a blogger.

 After thinking about this long and hard, I decided to not promote the sale anymore this year.
 Here’s why: